prelude-so/react-native-sdk/README.md

 // Import the react state types import { useEffect, useState } from "react";
 // Import the SDK types
-import * as PreludeReactNativeSdk from 'prelude-react-native-sdk';
+import * as PreludeReactNativeSdk from '@prelude.so/react-native-sdk';
 ...

 // Define a state to receive status updates